ataylor5876/cse15l-lab-reports/LabReport2.md

 ## Part 2

+* Absolute path to private key

 ![Image](lbrp2p2a.png)

+* Absolute path to public key

 ![Image](lbrp2p2b.png)

+* Logging in without a password

 ![Image](lbrp2p2c.png)

 ## Part 3

->Before taking this class, I was vaguely aware that something known as ssh was important in the field of computer science, but I didn't know what it was or what it did.
+>Before taking this class, I was vaguely aware that something known as `ssh` was important in the field of computer science, but I didn't know what it was or what it did.
 Now, I can use it to remotely log in to another computer.